 Also popular was Kristen’s April review of Up: A Mother and Daughter's Peakbagging Adventure.
 Patricia Ellis Herr’s memoir describes hiking all New Hampshire peaks higher than 4,000 feet with her daughter Alex, who completes many of the hikes at age 5.

-Signing My "Fairy Princess" Up for Soccer, Perhaps too Soon, from November, was the most popular of those posts in 2012.
+Finally, in this blog Kristen and I each have sometimes explored our own outdoors family relationships.
+My thoughts about introducing my 3-year-old to organized sports, Signing My "Fairy Princess" Up for Soccer, Perhaps too Soon, from November, was the most popular of those posts in 2012.

 Some of the most viewed posts of the year weren’t actually from 2012.